jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 While some of the experiment names are inscrutable (`exodus ETE test2: "control"`, `MichaTntTest_e89f281d-53bb-4b2b-b1b9-f28a840bb75b: "treatment"`, and `EliuTest` could mean anything), others offer a glimpse into the direction that Lyft is currently exploring.
 These are all guesses based on key names, but they seem to be specific enough that we can make some inference.

 * `PPTacticalPriceSFOV4` - Tactical pricing at SFO - they're differentiating their pricing to SFO.
-Airports are a really common occurence in their testing names.
+Airports are a really common occurrence in their testing names.
 * `PXCPaxSREarlyArrival5minWaitFromAcceptV2` with a value of `"300s_from_accept"` - How long a driver should wait after accepting?
 * `PXCPaxCancelFrictionAcceptanceEmpathy` - When canceling a ride, it looks like they might be changing the wording to modify user behavior, and perhaps lower cancel rates